womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/1-dev-setup.md

 ![code](https://user-images.githubusercontent.com/15346823/179375540-3f1060ed-7a2a-48d2-ad20-165822656041.png)

 Under the `contracts` folder, head to your `Greeter.sol` file and rename it to `Web3RSVP.sol`.

+> Note: Greeter.sol has been updated to Lock.sol

 Delete everything in this file except for the first two lines, plus the comment at the very top.